Thru-Hike Tent Materials: Silpoly vs Silnylon vs DCF

 Final Thoughts on Choosing a Tent Material

-The three main types of fabrics used to make thru-hiking tents are Silpoly, DCF (Dyneema Composite Fabric), and Silnylon all have different properties so it can depend on what exactly your needs are as to which will be a deciding factor in what type of fabric works best for the situation.
+The three main types of fabrics used to make thru-hiking tents are Silpoly, DCF (Dyneema Composite Fabric), and Silnylon all have different properties so it can depend on what exactly your needs are which will be a deciding factor in what type of fabric works best for the situation.

-Make sure you choose wisely though as any tent can be used but you don’t want to be saddled with too much weight nor be stuck with something unnecessarily bulky for your thru-hike as replacing a tent on the trail is very expensive and can derail your completion.
+Make sure you choose wisely though as any tent can be used, but you don’t want to be saddled with too much weight nor be stuck with something unnecessarily bulky for your thru-hike as replacing a tent on the trail is very expensive and can derail your completion.